3 Best Savings Account Types Every Arizonan Should Have

 Best Savings Account Type 1: Regular

 Another thing to keep in mind is that if you don't meet certain criteria, you could be charged a monthly maintenance fee just for having your savings account.😱 Avoid penalties like this by opening a free savings account.
+There's no monthly fee as long as you're enrolled in eStatements.

 - Short-term savings goals such as large new purchases or vacations